hzz0024/HSRL_workshop/README.md

 ## Download the example data and scripts

-To start, please download the example data and R script [here](https://github.com/hzz0024/HSRL_workshop/blob/main/HSRL_workshop.zip)
+To start, please download the example data and R script [here](https://github.com/hzz0024/HSRL_workshop/raw/main/HSRL_workshop.zip)

-Then unpacked the .zip file in your Desktop
+Then unpacked the .zip file in your Desktop by double-clicking the .zip file.

 Double click the `HSRL_workshop.R` to load the script in RStudio.

-Or you can download the R script directly [here](https://github.com/hzz0024/HSRL_workshop/blob/main/HSRL_workshop.R) and open it by double-clicking.
+Or you can copy the R codes directly from [here](https://github.com/hzz0024/HSRL_workshop/blob/main/HSRL_workshop.R), and paste it to RStudio.
+To create a new R script, one needs to click `File - New File - R Script`

 ## Installation of R/RStudio